emmastout01/instructor-code-challenge/README.md

 ### Files Provided

 No files have been provided and this repo is private.
-Please fork this repo to your own GitHub account.
+Please clone this repo and push to your own GitHub repo, do NOT fork.

 ---